Iridescent-CM/curiosity-machine/README.md

 ## Configuration

-In development, copying `sample.local.py` to `curiositymachine/local.py` hopefully provides a reasonable starting point, although it has the tendency to lag behind the current state of the app config.
-Please issue pull requests with fixes and improvements as you realize they are needed.
+In development, getting a `.env` from another developer should give you reasonable configuration defaults to run the app locally.

 ### Environment variables